ariuser5/utility-hub/automations/cverk/README.md

 ## Layout

-- `pipelines/` (planned): end-to-end flows for CVERK processing and distribution.
+- `pipelines/`: end-to-end flows for CVERK processing and distribution.
 - `scripts/`: focused helpers that pipelines can compose.